pearselab/areadata/README.md

 ### Spatial unit shapefiles

-Shapefiles for countries and states were acquired from the Global Administrative Areas (GADM) database of global administrative areas, version 3.6. https://www.gadm.org
+Shapefiles for countries, states and counties were acquired from the Global Administrative Areas (GADM) database of global administrative areas, version 3.6. https://www.gadm.org

 Shapefiles for UK NUTS and LTLA regions were acquired from the office for national statistics (ONS): https://geoportal.statistics.gov.uk